mildred/utp/README.md

   connection.
 The SYN packet have additional data that are inserted in the stream.

-* A new extension header (identtified by extension number 2) has been introduced.
+* A new extension header (identified by extension number 2) has been introduced.
 It provides additional metadata to the payload.
+In order to use this facility, you have to write a Buffer object that has a meta property containing the metadata to send.
+When receiving a buffer, the meta property will be set as well.

+  Example for sending metadata:

+        buffer = new Buffer();     // must be a Buffer buffer.meta = "request-1"; // could be string or Buffer
+        utp.write(buffer);

+  Example for receiving metadata:

+        var currentRequest = null;
+        var requestData = []
+        utp.on('data', function(buf){
+          var meta = buf.meta.toString();
+          if(currentRequest != meta && requestData.length > 0) {
+            var req = Buffer.concat(requestData);
+            ...
+            requestData = [];
+          }
+          currentRequest = meta;
+          requestData.push(buf);
+        });

+  Note that setting metadata will necessary split packets if the metatadata is changing at some point.

+  This can be very useful to send frames within the stream.
+Frame boundaries can be expressed by metadata change.

 ## License